tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 # The XML parser

 One of the nice components of the DQM4hep core library is the XML parser.
-It uses the [tinyxml](http://www.grinninglizard.com/tinyxml/) library to internally parse a XML document.
-On top of that comes a certain number of features that modifies the XML tree in memory after parsing listed below.
+It uses the [tinyxml](http://www.grinninglizard.com/tinyxml/) library to internally parse an XML document.
+In addition, it comes with a number of features for modifying the XML tree in memory after parsing, listed below.

 ## XML parsing features